Equisingularity and EIDS: The main result

 These invariants are closely related to the theory of integral closure of modules, which we briefly review.

 Let $(X, x)$ be a germ of a complex analytic space and $X$ a small representative of the germ, and let $\mathcal{O}_{X}$ denote the structure sheaf on a complex analytic space $X$.
 For simplicity we assume $X$ is equidimensional, and if $M$ is a sheaf of modules on $X$, $M$ a subsheaf of a free sheaf $F$, then $g$ is the generic rank of $M$ on each component of $X$.
-If we fix a set of generators of a module $M$, then we write $[M]$ for the matrix of generators.